 Multigrain atta is perceived to have higher dietary fibre as it is not subjected to such large industrialised processing.
 However, it is essential to note that not all multigrain attas may be the same.
 It is important to check all the ingredients of your multigrain atta.
 Evaluating the content of whole wheat vs refined wheat in your multigrain atta can also provide a better picture of its nutritional efficiency.

-Whole wheat atta is characterised by a distinct nutty and earthy flavor, whereas the taste of multigrain atta is complex and has a distinct flavor with a variety of grains and seeds.
-The most congenial feature of whole wheat roti/bread is that it is soft, sweet and delicious.
-In fact, Indian households are very particular about the atta texture, and taste, texture and softness of the roti which determines the type of atta they bring into their household.
+Whole wheat atta is characterised by a distinct nutty and earthy flavour, whereas the taste of multigrain atta is complex and has a distinct flavour with a variety of grains and seeds.
+Whole wheat roti/bread is typically soft, mildly sweet, and familiar in taste, which is why many households continue to prefer it as the best flour for daily use.
+In Indian kitchens, the taste, texture and softness of the roti determine the type of atta they choose.

 On the other hand, rotis made of multigrain atta vary a lot and totally depend upon the ingredients (different grains) used in the multigrain mix.
-Usually, the rotis/ bread are quite unique, might be chewy due to the seeds and grains in it and may need some getting used to the taste and texture of the roti.
+Usually, the rotis/ bread are unique, might be chewy due to the seeds and grains in it and may need some getting used to the taste and texture of the roti.
+This variation is one reason why some consumers take time to adapt before identifying the best multigrain atta that suits their taste preferences.

 3. Versatility